 You’ll hike up and over a rocky section, then drop down to the second saddle.
 No scrambling is required.
 Fool Creek Peak looks so close….yet it took us longer than expected.

-Testing out my new trekking poles from Paria Outdoors (gear review coming soon!).
+Testing out my new trekking poles from Paria Outdoors.
+Update: 2021 – these lasted 4 years before breaking!

 The hike up past the second saddle was the steepest, and where we lost the trail for 100 yards or so.
 It wasn’t too hard to pick it up again if you stay along the ridge.
 Lots of burnt trees.